lsaute/lsaute/README.md

 ### 🌟 About Me
 - Employed as a client account manager also working in operations systems administration at a software development company
-- Interested in learning more about data analytics
 - Enrolled in the Google Data Analytics course, and learning SQL, R, and Tableau

 ### 📊 Projects & Portfolio